pr-triage-effort/CostAwareCR-Action/README.md

 ### Workflow trigger

-The PR Review Analysis action expects to be run in the context of a `pull_request` webhook event that targets the main branch.
+The PR Triage by Review Effort action expects to be run in the context of a `pull_request` webhook event that targets the main branch.
 It ensures that the workflow is run each time a pull request is opened, reopened, its contents edited, a draft PR is marked as ready for review or changes have been committed to the base branch.

 ```yaml
 on: